 Sub Counta_Example2() Dim CountaRange As Range Dim CountaResultCell As Range Set CountaRange = Range("A1:A11") Set CountaResultCell = Range("C2") CountaResultCell = WorksheetFunction.CountA(CountaRange) End Sub

 First, I have declared the variable “CountaRange” as a range to reference the range of values.

 Dim CountaRange As Range

 Next, I have set the reference as Range A1 to A11.

 The second variable is to reference the COUNTA result cell.

 For this variable, I have set the cell as C2.

 Now, as usual, I have applied the COUNTA function using variables instead of hardcoded ranges.
 Now, look at the old code and this VBA code.

-In code 1 COUNTA function range is A1 to A11, in code 2 it is variable called “CountaRange”.
+In code 1, the COUNTA function range is A1 to A11.
+In regulation 2, it is a variable called “CountaRange.”
 This variable holds a reference to the range A1 to A11.

 This is what is the difference between old code and code with variables.